jlevy/pdiffjson/README.md

     $ pdiffjson
     Usage: pdiffjson [diff options] file1.json file2.json

-    Show diff of pretty-printed, normalized, colorized JSON.
+    Show pretty-printed, colored diff of normalized JSON.
 Uses less to paginate the output.
 Allows a readable diff of any JSON, ignoring all non-semantic whitespace.